cockroachdb/docs/v22.1/upgrade-cockroach-version.md

 ### Features that require upgrade finalization

-When upgrading from {{ page.version.previous_version }} to {{ page.version.version }}, certain features and performance improvements will be enabled only after finalizing the upgrade, including but not limited to:
+When upgrading from {{ previous_version }} to {{ page.version.version }}, certain features and performance improvements will be enabled only after finalizing the upgrade, including but not limited to:

 - **Expression indexes:** [Indexes on expressions](expression-indexes.html) can now be created.
 These indexes speed up queries that filter on the result of that expression, and are especially useful for indexing only a specific field of a `JSON` object.
 - **Privilege inheritance:** CockroachDB's model for inheritance of privileges that cascade from schema objects now matches PostgreSQL.
 Added support for [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html) and [`SHOW DEFAULT PRIVILEGES`](show-default-privileges.html).